 I am able to call the agency again and clarify the arrangement.
 It is confirmed that Carly is not required to pay for the hotel.
 However, I have no luck locating the housing worker who is apparently allocated to her and who would contact her with the new arrangement of accommodation to commence the next day.

 Vouchers were issued for purchasing of clothes and food.
 Carly had only the clothes on her back.
 Her son had only the dirty clothes in a bag returned by his dad.

-The next day Jody visited Kmart to buy what she needed.
+The next day Carly visited Kmart to buy what she needed.
 However, when she returned to the hotel she was called by an agency worker as they had been informed she had left the building.
 Carly felt ashamed that someone had dobbed her in, even though she was instructed to go out and use her voucher to purchase what she needed.